friendly-bits/geoblocker-bash/README.md

 - either curl or wget
 - ipset utility (install it with 'apt install ipset' or similar)
 - jq - Json processor (install it with 'apt install jq' or similar)
+- for check_ip_in_ripe.sh script - either curl or wget, and then jq and grepcidr (install it with 'apt install grepcidr' or similar)

 **NOTES**:

 - Since these scripts are intended to be used on servers (including on my own server), much effort has gone into ensuring reliability and error handling.
 Yet, I can not guarantee that they will work as intended (or at all...) in your environment.
 You should test by yourself.

 - If accessing your server remotely, make sure that you do not lock yourself out by using these scripts!
 Meaning, before running the install script verify that your ipv4 subnet is indeed included in the list that the fetch script receives from RIPE.
-You can do that by running the fetch script separately and then simply checking inside the output file. (the fetch script on its own doesn't make any changes to the firewall)
+You can do that with help of check_ip_in_ripe.sh script (included in this suite).

 - Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).